fsepy/SFEPRAPY/README.md

 # SfePrapy

-A probabilistic analysis tool that estimates the structural reliability for a given scenario (such as enclosure geometry, building type, window areas etc.) against equivalent time exposure to the ISO 834 fire curve.
+Structural fire engineering (Sfe) probabilistic reliability assessment (Pra) in python (py) - is a probabilistic analysis tool that estimates the structural reliability for given scenarios (such as enclosure geometry, building type, window areas etc.) against equivalent time exposure to the ISO 834 fire curve.

 ## Getting Started